August 12, 2021

 - Other information confirming that the applicant fulfills the licensing or permitting requirements and conditions.

-- Further, the application is examined by the authorized body that has to provide the issuance or refusal of a license or approval documents within 20 working days from the date of submission of application.
-Regardless to the application for licensing of certain types of activities (actions), the Cabinet of Ministers, taking into the consideration their specifics, may set a different period that is more than 20 days.
+Further, the application is examined by the authorized body that has to provide the issuance or refusal of a license or approval documents within the time limits provided for each type of activity in the relevant passport.

 The grounds for refusal to issue a license or approval document are: